mylez/cpu/README.md

     r5 - Stack pointer.
     r6 - Program counter.
     r7 - Special register (imm. value / int. return value / return address)

+### Kernel / Special Registers
+There are 7 registers dedicated to kernel functions and special applications.
+These are:

+    status -  Contains the result of the last ALU operation as NZVF used for conditional branching.
+User-accessible.
+    timer -   Preemption timer.
+Decremented while in user mode.
+Once it reaches zero, it signals a preemption exception.
+Protected.
+    cause -   Contains information about which interrupt or exception the kernel is servicing.
+Protected.
+    eaddr -   Contains the bad virtual address that triggerred an exception, if applicable.
+Protected.
+    eret -    Contains the value of the PC when the exception/interrupt occurred.
+Used in context switching.
+Protected.
+    context - Contains the value of the r7 when the exception/interrupt occurred.
+Used in context switching.
+Protected.
+    isr -     Contains the hardwired address of the global kernel interrupt service routine.

 ### Memory Segmentation